Graphically Structured Diffusion Models: Structured Attention

 The optimal choice for our structured attention would be sparse matrix multiplication on the accelerator, unfortunately this was not yet available at the time of writing of this paper.
 We therefore provide a packed dense implementation of structured attention.
 Our structured attention mechanism lets us reduce the computational and memory cost of an $n$-dimensional DM from $\gO(n^2)$ to $\Theta(nm)$, where $m$ is the maximum number of ones in any row of our attention mask $\mM$.
 For our BCMF experiment, the reduction in memory footprint was necessary for us to scale to the dimensions demonstrated while using a single GPU.
 Recall that, after computing keys $\mK$, values $\mV$, and queries $\mQ$ (all with shape $n \times d$, where $d$ is the embedding dimension), and given a attention mask $\mM$ with shape $n \times n$, we compute

 If implemented naively with dense matrix multiplications, both computing $\mQ \mK^T$ and the outer multiplication by $\mV$ involve $\gO(n^2)$ scalar operations.
 We attempt to avoid this cost while still taking advantage of the dense matrix multiplications for which GPUs are designed for.
 To do so, we project $\mK$ and $\mV$ into 3-dimensional matrices $\mKsparse$ and $\mVsparse$ of shape $n \times m \times d$.
 We perform this projection such that $\mKsparse_{i}$ is a sequence of the key vectors for every variable that variable $i$ is connected to.
 Equivalently, letting $a_{ij}$ be the index of the $j$th variable that variable $i$ is connected to, $\mKsparse_{i,j}$ is equal to $\mK_{a_{ij}}$.
 We define $\mVsparse$ similarly for value vectors.
 If variable $i$ connects to less than $m$ entries, then we pad $\mKsparse_i$ and $\mVsparse_i$ with zeros.
 We then compute an $n\times m$ array of unnormalised weights $\mU$ (encompassing all interactions allowed by our attention mask) such that $\mU_{i,j} = \mQ_i \cdot \mKsparse_{i,j}$.
 Doing so involves only $\gO(nm)$ operations, rather than the $\gO(n^2)$ required to compute dense attention weights.
 We then mask all entries in $\mU$ that were padded by setting them to $-\infty$ before applying the usual $\text{softmax}(\mU)$ row-wise to get $\mWsparse$.
 Finally, we can compute the output $\evh$ by setting each $\emb_i = \sum_j{\mWsparse_{i,j} \mVsparse_j}$ (again requiring only $\gO(nm)$ operations), which is equal to the output that would be obtained through dense matrix multiplications including the mask $\mM$.
+Future work may integrate the sparse attention implementation of \citet{kreuzer2021rethinking} that scales as $\gO(e)$.